Untitled

 In some counties all the courts are in the same building.
 In some counties Civil Division, Probate Court, and Small Claims Court, which is a sub-unit of Civil Division are in one courthouse in one town in the county while Criminal Division and Family Division are in another courthouse in another town.
 This is just how courthouses developed over the decades and centuries of our state’s history.

-Discussion: Write a 450-500-word essay in which you must use college level writing skills.
+Discussion: Write a 350-400-word essay in which you use college level writing skills.
 Pick any three (3) of the seven (7) courts and explain what types of cases that court hears, how judges are selected, whether or not there is a jury, and where, in the county you live in, those courthouses are found (street address and town/city).
 Create a new paragraph for each court and use a bolded heading with the court's correct name, eg. Vermont Superior Court: Civil Division.

-*Week 7 Begins Tuesday 7/4 Ends Monday 7/10
+*Week 7 Begins Tuesday 7/2 Ends Monday 7/8 - Vermont's state courts cont.

 Read: This is the second part of learning about Vermont’s state courts.
 The reading assignment is the same as it was last week, there’s enough information that having two weeks to read it will benefit you.
 At the Vermont Judiciary website homepage https://www.vermontjudiciary.org/ look underneath the white search box for several light blue icons on a white background.